Before we start talking about the books you’ve chosen, could you say a little bit about your recent book, Aristotle’s Way, and why you wrote it?

-Could you give us a flavour of this book?
-Is it quite an academic book?
+Could you give us a flavour of the book?
+Is it quite academic?

 It is.
 I think it would be much better to read through some of the historical background to Aristotle first.
 But it is exceptionally lucid.
 It is very solid—over four hundred pages long.
 It’s highly argumentative and it also disagrees with many mainstream Aristotelians on one important point.
 She quarrels with Aristotle every inch of the way, which means that, by the end of it, whether you agree with her or with Aristotle, you have been on an Aristotelian journey.
 It’s such a challenge.

 “She quarrels with Aristotle every inch of the way; whether you agree with her or with Aristotle, by the end you have been on an Aristotelian journey”

 She’s very Scottish and sensible.
 Relative to other philosophers, Broadie writes beautifully short sentences (which Aristotle recommends in his Rhetoric).
 This makes it much easier to follow the arguments, although you’ll probably have to read it two or three times to grasp her full line of reasoning.
 In my view it’s the very best accompaniment to the Ethics in the English language.